 At adulthood, spermatogenesis could be restored by transplanting back the frozen-thawed SSCs into the cured patient.
 The technique of spermatogonial stem cell transplantation involves the injection of a testicular cell suspension containing SSCs into the seminiferous tubules.
 An alternative method is testicular tissue grafting.
 Testicular tissue fragments can be grafted into both ectopic and homotopic locations.
 The research group BITE was the first to show SSC differentiation in human tissue grafted into the mouse testis.

 Although donor gametes might offer a chance of starting a family for infertile patients, often the wish for genetic parenthood remains.
 Autotransplantation of spermatogonial stem cells (SSCs) could restore fertility, but only in certain cases.
 When transplantation is not applicable, in vitro spermatogenesis could result in patient-specific gametes.
 Research at BITE focusses on developing new culture systems for human in vitro spermatogenesis using state-of-the-art tissue engineering approaches such as organoid technology and 3D bioprinting.
 When SSCs can be retrieved from the patient, these primary cells can be used to differentiate towards fertilization-competent gametes.
-For patients lacking germ cells, patient-specific gametes can be derived by remodelling somatic cells into pluripotent stem cells followed by the differentiation towards germ cells.

 PhD Student: Margo Willems